 I love the diversity of the group… and really appreciate the young people on the panels and seeing a whole new generation learn about the Enneagram.

 A Profound Path to Self-Awareness

 Participants will come away with a deeper and more compassionate understanding of both self and others.
 EPP recognizes personality as an intelligent survival system, learned in childhood, and carried into our adulthoods in ways that can be both productive and self-limiting.
 You will come away empowered with the most important knowledge that exists – self-knowing – which will create opportunities for greater self-awareness, self-regulation, and self-compassion.

-This 33 hour workshop includes:
+This 45 hour course includes:

 One 3-hour Opening Zoom session facilitated by EPP Guides (3 hours)